 - Nutritional yeast is the best food source for B12, although miso and some seaweeds contain a minimal amount as well.

-- Once again, if you’re a smoker, your body will lose nutrients, so you need extra B12.
+- If you’re a smoker, your body will lose nutrients, so you need extra B12.

 - Expectant mothers and infants have special B12 needs as well.
 If you’re vegan and expecting, take a supplement every day.